bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 It has the following design goals:

-* **Capable**: Offer a complete 2D and 3D feature set
+* <b class="fun-list">Capable</b>: Offer a complete 2D and 3D feature set
-* **Simple**: Easy for newbies to pick up, but infinitely flexible for power users
+* <b class="fun-list">Simple</b>: Easy for newbies to pick up, but infinitely flexible for power users
-* **Data Focused**: Data-oriented architecture using the Entity Component System paradigm
+* <b class="fun-list">Data Focused</b>: Data-oriented architecture using the Entity Component System paradigm
-* **Modular**: Use only what you need.
+* <b class="fun-list">Modular</b>: Use only what you need.
 Replace what you don't like
-* **Fast**: App logic should run quickly, and when possible, in parallel
+* <b class="fun-list">Fast</b>: App logic should run quickly, and when possible, in parallel
-* **Productive**: Changes should compile quickly ... waiting isn't fun
+* <b class="fun-list">Productive</b>: Changes should compile quickly ... waiting isn't fun

 Bevy has a number of features that I think set it apart from other engines:

-* **Bevy ECS**: A custom Entity Component System with unrivaled usability and blisteringly-fast performance
+* <b class="fun-list">Bevy ECS</b>: A custom Entity Component System with unrivaled usability and blisteringly-fast performance
-* **Render Graphs**: Easily build your own multi-threaded render pipelines using Render Graph nodes
+* <b class="fun-list">Render Graphs</b>: Easily build your own multi-threaded render pipelines using Render Graph nodes
-* **Bevy UI**: A custom ECS-driven UI framework built specifically for Bevy
+* <b class="fun-list">Bevy UI</b>: A custom ECS-driven UI framework built specifically for Bevy
-* **Productive Compile Times**: Expect changes to compile in ~0.8-3.0 seconds with the "fast compiles" config
+* <b class="fun-list">Productive Compile Times</b>: Expect changes to compile in ~0.8-3.0 seconds with the "fast compiles" config

 It also has many features most people expect from a modern, general purpose engine:
-* **Cross Platform**: Windows, MacOS, and Linux (with planned support for mobile and web)
+* <b class="fun-list">Cross Platform</b>: Windows, MacOS, and Linux (with planned support for mobile and web)
-* **3D**: Lights, meshes, textures, MSAA, and GLTF loading
+* <b class="fun-list">3D</b>: Lights, meshes, textures, MSAA, and GLTF loading
-* **Sprites**: Render individual images as sprites, render from sprite sheets, and dynamically generate new sprite sheets
+* <b class="fun-list">Sprites</b>: Render individual images as sprites, render from sprite sheets, and dynamically generate new sprite sheets
-* **Assets**: An extensible, event driven asset system that loads assets asynchronously in background threads
+* <b class="fun-list">Assets</b>: An extensible, event driven asset system that loads assets asynchronously in background threads
-* **Scenes**: Save ECS Worlds to human-readable scene files and load scene files into ECS Worlds
+* <b class="fun-list">Scenes</b>: Save ECS Worlds to human-readable scene files and load scene files into ECS Worlds
-* **Plugins**: All engine and app features are implemented as modular plugins
+* <b class="fun-list">Plugins</b>: All engine and app features are implemented as modular plugins
-* **Sound**: Load audio files as assets and play them from within systems
+* <b class="fun-list">Sound</b>: Load audio files as assets and play them from within systems
-* **Multiple Render Backends**: Vulkan, DirectX 12, and Metal (with more on the way thanks to [wgpu](https://github.com/gfx-rs/wgpu-rs))
+* <b class="fun-list">Multiple Render Backends</b>: Vulkan, DirectX 12, and Metal (with more on the way thanks to [wgpu](https://github.com/gfx-rs/wgpu-rs))
-* **Data Driven Shaders**: Easily bind ECS components directly to shader uniforms
+* <b class="fun-list">Data Driven Shaders</b>: Easily bind ECS components directly to shader uniforms
-* **Hot Asset Reloading**: Automatically reload changes to assets at runtime without recompiles or restarts
+* <b class="fun-list">Hot Asset Reloading</b>: Automatically reload changes to assets at runtime without recompiles or restarts
-* **Events**: Efficiently consume and produce Events from within ECS systems
+* <b class="fun-list">Events</b>: Efficiently consume and produce Events from within ECS systems
-* **Properties**: Dynamically get and set component fields using a string version of their names
+* <b class="fun-list">Properties</b>: Dynamically get and set component fields using a string version of their names
-* **Hierarchical Transforms**: Create parent-child relationships between entities that propagate Transforms down the hierarchy
+* <b class="fun-list">Hierarchical Transforms</b>: Create parent-child relationships between entities that propagate Transforms down the hierarchy

 That being said, Bevy is still in the very early stages.
 I consider it to be in the "prototyping" phase: features are missing, APIs will change, and documentation is sparse. <span class="warning">I don't yet recommend using Bevy in serious projects unless you are willing to deal with gaps and instability</span>.